jbrussell/academic-kickstart/content/outreach/ei_live_2020/index.md

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`
-tags = ["Data Sonification","Science Communication"]
+tags = ["Data Sonification","Science Communication","Data Visualization"]

 # Slides (optional).
 #   Associate this project with Markdown slides.